-- Also the blender, add the bouillon, achiote, chipotles, adobo, vinegar, salt and pepper to taste.
+- Also the blender, 2 cups of reserved water, bouillon, achiote, chipotles in adobo, vinegar, salt and pepper to taste.
 Blend on high until very smooth.
 Taste for salt.
 It should be on the salty side in order for it to season the meat well.

 - Pour adobo into glass jars and store refrigerated for a few weeks or in the freezer for a few months.